 Welcome to my website.
-I am a Ph.D. candidate in international relations and comparative politics in the Department of Political Science at the University of Houston and an Adam Smith Fellow at the Mercatus Center at George Mason University.
-My research interests are authoritarian and nondemocratic politics, leadership ideology, and international politic economy.
-I am also interested in political methodology, game theory, and deep learning.
+I am a Ph.D. candidate in international relations and comparative politics in the Department of Political Science at the University of Houston.
+I was a 2022-2023 Oskar Morgenstern Fellow and 2023-2024 Adam Smith Fellow at the Mercatus Center at George Mason University.
+I have been a lecturer at University of Houston, Houston Community College, and Our Lady of the Lake University .

-My research endeavors revolve around a central theme: the multifaceted threats that democracy faces, emanating from both international and internal origins, with a specific emphasis on the pernicious influence of authoritarian politics at the intersection of global and domestic affairs.
+My research endeavors revolve around a central theme: the broad array of threats that democracy faces, from both international and internal sources, with a specific emphasis on the pernicious influence of authoritarian politics at the intersection of international and domestic affairs including both conflict and political economy considerations.
+I am also interested in political science methodology and deep learning.

 This website predates my graduates studies, so to avoid breaking links it includes sections devoted to personal interests.